Indigenous Mythic Historical Thriller · The Northwest Coast · 1862

 Soul Catcher — Northwest Coast shamanic relic

-An ancient shamanic relic, carved from bone and inlaid with abalone — used to find lost souls and bring them home.
-Or set them free.
-Neshekai carries one before she fully understands its power.
+Carved from bone and inlaid with abalone, the Soul Catcher was a sacred tool used by shamans to find lost souls and bring them home — or set them free.

 The World